X

 The day after your surgery

-• You can get back to reading and watching TV, but remember to take regular breaks and continue to use your eye drops.
+• On your return home, you should be able to get back to watching TV and reading, but remember to take regular breaks and regularly apply your eye drops.

-• You can celebrate with a glass of wine or a beer – but take it easy!
+• You can finally celebrate your treatment with a glass of wine or a beer – but take it easy!

 By Day 3

-• Apart from avoiding vigorous exercise and having to take a bit more care of your eyes than usual, life will be pretty much back to normal.
+• Apart from avoiding rigorous exercise and contact sports, your life should be pretty much back to normal!

 At Week 2

-• You will be able to get back to sports like swimming, football, tennis, squash, and even scuba diving and snorkelling!
-Of course, with the appropriate eyewear.
+• You will likely be able to get back to more physical exercises and sports, including swimming, tennis, and even scuba diving and snorkelling.
+Of course, always be sure to wear appropriate eyewear.

-• You can wear eye makeup again, although some caution is still advised.
+• You can finally start wearing eye makeup again, though you should still apply cautiously!

 At 3-6 months

-• Some patients may continue to experience dry eye symptoms for a few months after their treatment.
-This can still be managed with eye drops and will continue to reduce as the days go by.
+• If you continue to experience dry eye symptoms, this can still be managed with your eye drops.
+This is usually nothing to worry about and the problem should continue to resolve as the days go by.

 • A few restrictions will remain (such as avoiding sun beds) for around 6 months.

-• You will attend further aftercare appointments at 3 months and 12 months.
+• You will attend your third aftercare appointment at 3 months and arrange for your final 12-month follow-up.

 The Importance of High-Quality Aftercare

-At London Vision Clinic, we believe that aftercare should be included in the cost of all treatments.
-Including your aftercare appointments is usually a sign of a clinic that cares about its patients.
-But beyond that, how do you know if the aftercare program at your chosen clinic is actually any good?
+At London Vision Clinic, we understand the importance of quality Laser Eye Surgery aftercare.
+What’s more, we believe that this should be included in the cost of your treatment.
+Aftercare and follow-up appointments being included in the quoted treatment cost is typically a sign of a good clinic that cares about its patients.
+But beyond that, how do you know whether your clinic’s aftercare programme is sufficient?

 24/7 Aftercare Availability

-While it’s extremely rare that you will find yourself in a position where you require the immediate attention of your surgeon, your clinic’s aftercare guidelines should allow you to contact them should you need to – no matter the hour or how long after the treatment.
+While Laser Eye Surgery is a relatively low-risk procedure, in rare cases, a patient may require the immediate attention of their surgeon.
+Therefore, your clinic’s aftercare guidelines should allow you to contact them in case of emergency – regardless of the hour or how long it has been since your treatment.

-This may mean being able to reach a team of patient care coordinators via email, or even having access to the surgeon’s personal phone number.
+This can include being able to reach a team or patient care coordinators via email or even having access to the surgeon’s personal phone number.
 However well your recovery goes, you may still require urgent information or attention, so this one is a must.

 Caring and Knowledgeable Staff

-So, let’s take a look at the most common Laser Eye Surgery side effects.
+Let’s take a look at the most common side effects of Laser Eye Surgery: Dry Eyes, light sensitivity, vision fluctuations, and night glare effects.

 Dry eyes

-You will be advised to always keep your eye drops close at hand and use them whenever you feel any discomfort or irritation.
-It maybe necessary to do this more often if you are spending time in air-conditioned spaces or using screens for prolonged periods.
-When following these guidelines, most patients find that dry eye symptoms will resolve within 3-6 months, though in some cases, it may be longer.
+You should always keep these drops close at hand so you can apply them whenever you feel any discomfort.
+It may be necessary to apply your drops more frequently if you are exposed to air-conditioned or heated spaces, or if you use screens for prolonged periods.
+For most patients, dry eye symptoms resolve within 3-6 months; however, in some cases, they may persist for longer.

 Patients who have ReLEx SMILE treatment generally experience reduced levels of post-operative dry eye and discomfort, thanks to the minimally invasive nature of this technique.